mikemaccana/outdated-browser-rework/README.md

  - IE now defaults to `false` - ie, display a message telling users to get a new browser on any version of IE. You can still specify `6` to `11` if, for some reason, you still support IE in 2018.
 Tip: you should not support IE in 2018.
  - CSS file is included
  - Update `ua-parser-js` to fix parsing some more esoteric UAs
+ - Return a promise to check if the browser is considered outdated or not

 ## Differences from Bürocratik's Outdated Browser 1.1.0